-The graduate programs Educational Leadership are based on
+The graduate programs Educational Leadership leading to NYS school building and school district certification are based on

-- NYS knowledge and skills for School Building Leaders (SBL), School District Leaders (SDL), and School District Business Leaders (SDBL), - NYS content areas proposed by the NYSED Commissioner's Regulations - the knowledge, dispositions, and performances based on the Professional Standards for Education Leaders (PSEL) and the National Educational Leadership Preparation (NELP) standards - CAEP Standards for Advanced Programs
+- NYS knowledge and skills for School Building Leaders (SBL), School District Leaders (SDL), and School District Business Leaders (SDBL), - NYS content areas proposed by the NYSED Commissioner's Regulations - the knowledge, dispositions, and performances based on the Professional Standards for Education Leaders (PSEL) and the National Educational Leadership Preparation (NELP) standards - Association for Advancing Quality Educator Preparation (AAQEP) Standards for accreditation.

-The Educational Leadership programs invite competent and caring professionals to develop and/or enhance skills to lead self, lead others to lead themselves, and lead with others to transform the organization.
+The Educational Leadership programs invite competent and caring professionals to develop and/or enhance skills to lead self, to lead others to lead themselves, and to lead with others to transform their organizations.